 - Net Export that equals Exports minus Imports

-The formula of calculating GDP, using the expenditure approach is the following:
+The formula for calculating GDP, using the expenditure approach is the following:

 The expenditure approach not only facilitates the compilation of GDP, but it can also offer insights on the economic policies of a country, like in the graph below (source: OECD)